vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-setassemblyprops-method.md

  [in] O token de metadados que especifica o `Assembly` estrutura de metadados a ser modificado.

  `pbPublicKey`
- [in] Um ponteiro para a chave pública do publicador do assembly.
+ [in] Um ponteiro para a chave pública do Editor do assembly.

  `cbPublicKey`
  [in] O tamanho em bytes do `pbPublicKey`.